kulkarni-vivek7/Inventory-Management-System/README.md

 # Inventory-Management-System
-This is a Inventory Management System where a employee-customer interaction will be there in buying the needful things for customer
+This is a Inventory Management System where a employee-customer interaction will be there in buying the needful things for customer.
 This project is developed using basic and Object-Oriented concepts of Python and For Database creation and accessing we are using
 Db Browser Sqlite
 https://sqlitebrowser.org/dl/